bennyLCK/tp/docs/UserGuide.md

 Examples:
 * `find -a Monkey King` returns two articles: `Monkey breaking window of NTU student’s hall after being aggravated` and `King Charles’ health crisis: the future of Britain becomes uncertain`

+### Sorting articles by publication date: `sort -a d/`

+Sorts articles in descending order by their publication date and time.

+Format: `sort -a d/`

+* Executing the `sort -a d/` command sorts all articles in PressPlanner permanently and not just the temporary filtered list of articles if a `find -a`, `lookup -a` or `filter -a` command was executed before the `sort -a d/` command.
+* If an `add -a` command is executed after the `sort -a d/` command, the new article will by default, be added to the end of the list.
+* If an `edit -a` command is executed after the `sort -a d/` command, which modifies the publication date of a article that changes the relative date or time ordering of that article, the article will still remain in the position it was in right after the `sort -a d/` command was executed.

+Example:
+* `sort -a d/` sorts all articles in PressPlanner in descending order by their publication date and time so that both the current list of articles, as well as the full list of articles displayed subsequently (if not already) will be sorted in this manner.

 ## [3.3.
 Other Commands](#3-features)